hapijs/hapi/docs/Reference.md

         - `weak` - if `true`, the tag will be prefixed with the `'W/'` weak signifier.
 Weak tags will fail to match identical tags for the purpose of determining 304 response status.
           Defaults to `false`.
-        - `vary` - if `true`, a suffix will be automatically added to the tag at transmission time (separated by a `'-'` character) when the HTTP 'Vary' header is present.
+        - `vary` - if `true`, a suffix based on the content of the 'Vary' header will be automatically added to the tag at transmission time (separated by a `'-'` character) when the HTTP 'Vary' header is present.
 Ignored when `weak` is `true`.
-Defaults to `true` when a tag is set using this method and when using the internal file or directory handlers, otherwise `false`.
+Defaults to `true`.
 - `header(name, value, options)` - sets an HTTP header where:
     - `name` - the header name.
     - `value` - the header value.